steveklabnik/jj/docs/git-experts.md

+---
-# Jujutsu for Git experts
+title: Jujutsu for Git experts
+---

 People who are proficient with Git often ask what benefit there is to using Jujutsu.
 This page explains the practical advantages for Git experts, with